-Weaving a selection of old Serbian fairy tales into a personal narrative of a lifetime of hearing and telling stories, Vila's Mountain merges the myths of a deep pagan past with contemporary art of story-making in performance.
+Weaving a selection of vintage folk tales into a personal narrative of a lifetime of hearing and telling stories, Vila's Mountain merges the myths of a deep pagan past with contemporary art of story-making in performance.
 A unique, fresh glimpse into the rich, traditional, ethnic heritage and cultural legacy of the Balkans, this show creates a magical enchantment of its own, whilst portraying universal and eternal truths about mankind.

 The show is created, produced and performed by Jelena Ćurčić, with traditional music arranged and performed by Ewan Bleach and Alastair Caplin

 Saturday 25th January, 9pm: Hanut 31, Tel Aviv, Israel

 Thursday 27th February, 8pm: Sennheiser Studio, Liverpool Institute for Performing Arts (LIPA), Liverpool, UK (as part of the Month of Serbian Culture in the UK)